Inside a Costa Rican Tamaleada – And How You Can Join

 Costa Rican tamale masa in large pot- looks like cream of wheat.
 Ready to cook.

 Place ingredients on a hot stove and begin to heat, stirring occasionally to mix all the ingredients.
-Traditional Costa Rican cooking style calls to complete this step over an open fire or on a wood-burning stove, but I just do it on my regular old stove.
+Traditional Costa Rican cooking style calls for completing this step over an open fire or on a wood-burning stove, but I just do it on my regular old stove.

 young girl stirring por of tamale masa over an open fire in costa rica with her uncle helping her